SufyanAyaz/seng438-a4-group-08/seng438-a4-group-08.md

 * No step recording

 # How the team work/effort was divided and managed
+For this lab, we used to discord to communicate with each other.
+Before moving onto any testing, we went through the lab document, and the familiarization portion of the lab together to make sure that we all understood what the puspose of this lab was.
+We also made sure that the JFree artifacts and selenium were setup properly before we more on further.
+Once everything was setup correctly, we split up into pairs, where one pair attempted the mutation testing and the other pair attempted the GUI testing.
+After both pairs had completed their parts, we regrouped and familiarized ourselfs with the work that the other pair had done.
+Once we understood what the other pair had done, we went over and checked through each other's work to make sure that it was done correctly.
+This not only minimized any issues that could potientially occur, but also gave each of us a good understanding of the whole lab.

 # Difficulties encountered, challenges overcome, and lessons learned